UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Fruit">**Fruit Info Endpoint**</a>
   - **Endpoint**: `GET /fruitInfo?fruit=<fruit_name>`
   - **Description**: Navigate to `http://127.0.0.1:5000/fruitInfo?fruit=<fruit_name>`.
 Replace `<fruit_name>` with the name of the fruit you want information about.
 If the fruit isn't available, an error message will appear, and you will be given a list of available options.
 Choose a fruit from the options provided.
+To add a new fruit, use Postman with the POST method, then navigate to `http://127.0.0.1:5000/fruitInfo?fruit=<fruit_name>&color=<fruit_color>&taste=<fruit_taste>`, Replace `<fruit_name>`, `<fruit_color>`, and `<fruit_taste>` with the desired fruit name, color, and taste, respectively.
+If the fruit is added successfully, a confirmation message will be returned.
+If any required data is missing, an error message will prompt you to provide the necessary information.
   - **Important Notes**:
     - Ensure the fruit name is spelled correctly to avoid errors.
     - If the fruit is not available, you will need to select from the provided options.